open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 ## Semantic Convention Registry Changes

-- A semantic convention registry can be defined by anyone and without any kind of coordination with OTEL.
-For all the following examples, registry authors can extend or amend the OTEL registry or create their own attributes and groups:
+- A semantic convention registry can be defined by anyone, without requiring any active coordination with OTEL.
+  For all the following examples, registry authors can extend or amend the OTEL registry or create their own attributes and groups (non exhaustive list):
-  - A vendor publishes a semconv registry for their products, so their customers can discover and use their signals
+  - A vendor publishes a semantic convention registry for their products, allowing their customers to discover and use their signals.
-  - A community publishes a semconv registry for a specific domain that is too specific to be included in the OTEL registry
+  - A community publishes a semantic convention registry for a specific domain that is too specialized to be included in the OTEL registry.
-  - An individual publishes a semconv registry for their own OSS library or project
+  - An individual publishes a semantic convention registry for their own OSS library or project.
-  - An enterprise creates internal semconv registries for their internal use
+  - An enterprise creates internal semantic convention registries for internal use.
 - A semantic convention registry can import one or several semantic conventions from other published registries.
-- A new optional section called `imports` will be added to semantic convention file defining groups.
+- A new optional section called `imports` will be added to the semantic convention file defining groups.
-- The `imports` section is a list of imported semantic conventions with their schema URL and alias.
+- The `imports` section is a list of imported semantic conventions with their schema URLs and aliases.
-- Aliases are only visible inside the file where they are defined.
+- Aliases are only visible within the file where they are defined.
-- Aliases must be unique inside the file where they are defined.
+- Aliases must be unique within the file where they are defined.
 - Schema URLs are used to fetch both OTEL schema and self-contained/resolved semantic convention registries.
-The way a resolved registry is linked to an OTEL schema is TBD (could be a new URL pointing to the resolved registry or an integration inside the schema file itself).
+  The way a resolved registry is linked to an OTEL schema is TBD (it could be a new URL pointing to the resolved registry or an integration within the schema file itself).
 - Unused imported registries will be detected by Weaver and reported as warnings.
 - A registry can only be imported as a self-contained/resolved semantic convention registry.
-- A set of core policies will be enforced by Weaver for any registry OTEL or non-OTEL in order to ensure backward compatibility and consistency across registries (list of core policies TBD).
+- A set of core policies will be enforced by Weaver for any registry, OTEL or non-OTEL, to ensure backward compatibility and consistency across registries (list of core policies TBD).
-- Any attribute or group of a registry is a referencable entity when the registry is imported.
+- Any attribute or group in a registry is a referencable entity when the registry is imported.
-- Group references are now supported to support the following use cases
+- Group references are now supported to address the following use cases:
   - A registry can add new attributes to a group defined in another registry.
-  - A registry can override the attributes of a group defined in another registry (e.g. `requirement_level`).
+  -	A registry can override the attributes of a group defined in another registry (e.g., `requirement_level`).
-  - A registry can override a subset of group fields defined in another registry (list of fields TBD).
+  - A registry can only override a subset of group fields defined in another registry (list of fields TBD).
 - Overrides defined in a registry are not propagated to the imported semantic conventions.
 - Overrides defined in a registry are visible to registries importing the current registry.
-These attributes and groups overrides are re-exported with some transformations by the local registry.
+These attribute and group overrides are re-exported with some transformations by the local registry.
-- Group reference can't change the type of the group (similar to attribute reference).
+- A group reference cannot change the type of the imported group (similar to attribute references).
-- References to an imported group or attribute are always prefixed with the alias of the imported semantic  convention (e.g. `ref: otel:client.address`).
+- References to an imported group or attribute are always prefixed with the alias of the imported semantic convention (e.g., `ref: otel:client.address`).
 The colon is used as a separator between the alias and the group or attribute name.
 - References to entities (groups or attributes) defined in the local registry are never prefixed.
 - A locally defined group can reference an imported group in its `extends` section.
 - A locally defined group can reference an imported attribute in its `attributes` section.

+> Note: The JSON Schema for the semantic convention registry must be updated to reflect these changes.

-Note: A resolved semantic convention registry is self-contained and does not contain any complex constructs like `imports`, `ref`, `extends`, etc. Their structure are less subject to change, making them good candidate for publication, and making them easier to consume.
+> Note: A resolved semantic convention registry is self-contained and does not include any complex constructs
+> like `imports`, `ref`, `extends`, etc. Their **structure is less subject to change**, making them good
+> candidates for publication and easier to consume.

 Wonkiness to remove from the existing semantic convention schema:

-- Rename `metric_name` to `name` in the `metric` group for consistency with the other groups.
+- Rename `metric_name` to `name` in the `metric` group for consistency with other groups.
 - Probably more TBD.

-Things we should avoid/minimize:
+Things to avoid/minimize:

-- Name squatting: By relying on local aliases and URL schema, we are not relying on a naming convention approach based on company names, etc. This should minimize the risk of name squatting.
+- **Name squatting**: By relying on local aliases and URL schema, we reduce the risk of name squatting, as the naming convention is not based on company names that are not necessarily unique and are complex to control.
-- Name inconsistency: By enforcing core policies, we should minimize the risk of name inconsistency across registries.
+- **Name inconsistency**: By enforcing core policies, we minimize the risk of name inconsistency across registries.

 Alternatives:

-- We could make alias optional in the `imports` section.
-To do so, we would need to rely on Weaver to automatically detect entity IDs which are defined both in the local semconv file and the imported registry.
-When a such conflict is detected, Weaver will report an error and asl the user to define an alias for the imported registry.
-This approach could be supported in the future if we see a need for it.
+- We could make aliases optional in the imports section.
+To do so, we would need to rely on Weaver to automatically detect entity IDs that are defined both in the local semantic convention file and the imported registry.
+When such a conflict is detected, Weaver will report an error and ask the user to define an alias for the imported registry.
+  This approach could be supported in the future if the need arises.

 Open Questions:
 - Do we allow different versions of the same registry to be imported into different semantic convention files of the same registry?
 - Is there a relationship to define between the instrumentation scope name and version and the semantic convention registry?